-Your decor and furniture define much of the style of your home, but there’s one decorating challenge that haunts renters even when the furniture and decor are perfect: dated or cheap-looking overhead lights.
+Art, furniture, and decor define much of the style of our home, but there’s one decorating challenge that haunts renters even when the furniture and decor are perfectly on point: dated or cheap-looking overhead lights.

-In Seattle, I moved into a lovely studio apartment in a 100 year old brick building located near the waterfront.
-It had high ceilings, hardwood floors, a clawfoot bathtub, and… early-90’s builders grade overhead lights with offensively bright polished brass bases.
 Although I imagine few guests noticed, the antique gold highlights in my decorating scheme felt dissonant next to the polished brass of the light fixture.
-Thankfully, I had an idea for how to conceal the ugly light fixture without removing or dismantling the light.
+Thankfully, I had an idea for how to conceal the ugly light fixture and make my apartment’s ceiling light stylish without having to remove or dismantle the light.

 Supplies Needed to Upgrade Rental Lighting: